An easy and quick recipe! Make this classic Italian dessert with ingredients you already have in your kitchen, like cream cheese, cake and chocolate!

 - In a small saucepan, gently heat cream with chocolate until smooth.
 Set aside.

-- Combine coffee, liqueur and sugar(optional) in a plate and very briefly (almost instantly) dip one ladyfinger (or cake piece).
+Combine the coffee, the liqueur and the sugar(optional) in a plate and very briefly (almost instantly) dip one ladyfinger (or cake piece).
 Break the ladyfinger in two and place it on the bottom of a glass.
 Repeat for the rest glasses.

 If you liked this recipe, Pin it!